-Learning Quest Education Savings Program.
-Enter the amount of any "nonqualified withdrawal" from the Learning Quest Savings Program.

-Note: A tax credit for the additions below may be claimed on Part I of Form K-120 (schedule required).
+Learning Quest 529 Education Savings Program.
+Amount of any "nonqualified withdrawal" from Learning Quest.
+(Tax credits for the additions that follow may be claimed on Part I of Form K-120 - schedules required.)

 - Disabled Access Credit.
-The amount of depreciation deduction or business expense deduction claimed on your federal return that was used to determine the Disabled Access Credit on Schedule K-37. - Small Employer Healthcare Credit.
+Amount of depreciation deduction or business expense deduction claimed on your federal return that was used to determine the disabled access credit on your Schedule K-37. - Small Employer Healthcare Credit.
 Reduce the amount of expense deduction that is included in federal taxable income by the dollar amount of the credit claimed.
 Complete Schedule K-57 and enclose it with your return. - Community Service Contribution Credit.
-The amount of any charitable contribution claimed on your federal return used to compute the Community Service Contribution Credit on Schedule K-60. - Swine Facility Improvement Credit.
-The amount of any costs claimed on your federal return and used as the basis for this credit on Schedule K-38. - Regional Foundation Contribution Credit: The amount of any charitable contribution claimed on your federal return used to compute the Regional Foundation Credit on Schedule K-32. - Individual Development Account Credit.
-Enter amount of the contribution claimed to the extent the same is the basis for claiming the Individual Development Account Credit on Schedule K-68. - Expenditures Energy Credits.
-Enter amount of any expenditures claimed to the extent the same is claimed as the basis for any credit allowed on Credit Schedule K-73, K-77, K-78, K-79, K-80, K-81, K-82, or K-83. - Amortization Energy Credits.
-Enter the amount of any amortization deduction claimed, to the extent the same is claimed on the federal income tax form for deduction, with regard to Credit Schedule K-73, K-77, K-78, K-79, K-82 or K-83 and any amount claimed in determining federal adjusted gross income on carbon dioxide recapture, sequestration or utilization machinery and equipment, or waste heat utilization system property.
+Amount of any charitable contribution claimed on your federal return used to compute the Community Service Contribution Credit on Schedule K-60. - Swine Facility Improvement Credit.
+Amount of any costs claimed on your federal return and used as the basis for this credit on Schedule K-38. - Regional Foundation Contribution Credit.
+Amount of any charitable contribution claimed on your federal return used to compute the Regional Foundation Credit on Schedule K-32. - Individual Development Account (IDA) Credit.
+Amount of the contribution claimed to the extent the same is the basis for claiming the IDA Credit on Schedule K-68. - Expenditures-Energy Credits.
+Amount of any expenditures claimed to the extent the same is claimed as the basis for any credit allowed on Credit Schedule K-73, K-77, K-79, K-81, K-82, or K-83. - Amortization-Energy Credits.
+Amount of any amortization deduction claimed, to the extent the same is claimed on the federal income tax form for deduction, with regard to Credit Schedule K-73, K-77, K-79, K-82 or K-83 and any amount claimed in determining federal adjusted gross income on carbon dioxide recapture, sequestration or utilization machinery and equipment, or waste heat utilization system property.

-LINE 6-TOTAL ADDITIONS TO FEDERAL TAXABLE INCOME.
-Add lines 2 through 5 and enter the result on line 6.
+LINE 6-TOTAL ADDITIONS TO FEDERAL TAXABLE INCOME.Add lines 2 through 5 and enter the result on line 6.

-LINE7-INTEREST ON U.S. GOVERNMENT OBLIGATION.
+LINE 7-INTEREST ON U.S. GOVERNMENT OBLIGATION.
 Enter any interest or dividend income received from obligations or securities of any authority, commission or instrumentality of the United States and its possessions that was included in your federal taxable income.
 This includes U.S. Savings Bonds, U.S. Treasury Bills, and the Federal Land Bank.
 You must reduce the interest amount by any related expenses (such as management or trustee fees) directly incurred in the purchase of these securities.